yz0812/some-stars/README.md

 ## Python

+*   [yym68686/ChatGPT-Telegram-Bot](https://github.com/yym68686/ChatGPT-Telegram-Bot) - 🤖️ an AI chat Telegram bot can Web Search Powered by GPT, Claude2.1/3, Gemini and Groq using Python on Zeabur, fly.io and Replit.

 *   [lanqian528/chat2api](https://github.com/lanqian528/chat2api) - A service that can convert ChatGPT on the web to OpenAI API format.

 *   [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI